MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 - A **source server** or **failover cluster** to migrate files and data from
 - A **destination server** running Windows Server 2019 (clustered or standalone) to migrate to.
 Windows Server 2016 and Windows Server 2012 R2 work as well but are around 50% slower
 - An **orchestrator server** running Windows Server 2019 to manage the migration  <br>If you're migrating only a few servers and one of the servers is running Windows Server 2019, you can use that as the orchestrator.
 If you're migrating more servers, we recommend using a separate orchestrator server.
-- A **PC or server running [Windows Admin Center](../../manage/windows-admin-center/overview.md)** to run the Storage Migration Service user interface, unless you prefer using PowerShell to manage the migration.
-The Windows Admin Center and Windows Server 2019 version must both be at least version 1809.
+- A **PC or server running the latest [Windows Admin Center](../../manage/windows-admin-center/overview.md)** to run the Storage Migration Service user interface, along with the latest Storage Migration Service tool (extension) available from the feed.
+The Windows Admin Center must be at least version 2103.

 We strongly recommend that the orchestrator and destination computers have at least two cores or two vCPUs, and at least 2 GB of memory.
 Inventory and transfer operations are significantly faster with more processors and memory.